POB 523 St. Petersburg, Florida 33731-0523

 Listen to the song “Dear Editor” from a staged reading of Sunshine City

 performed by Jan Neuberger, Becca McCoy and Melissa Misener.
+The video below is Mackenzie Winters-Bryant singing “If I Loved Anyone.”

 Dewey Davis-Thompson listens as Donna Hoke, Stephen Kaplan, Michael McKeever and Brent Englar read 3 Gay Guys at the Dramatists Guild National Convention in LaJolla.

-In Print and On the Air:
+In Print and on the web

 Dewey was the theatre critic for The Gazette for two decades and the news director/co-host of Out in Open, ECOS, In Your Own Back Yard, and several other radio programs all the way back to 1987.